Have you been posted to Norway?

 Postings from Norway with employees hired from staffing enterprises

-If you are hired through a staffing enterprise (temp agency) and sent out from Norway on a temporary work assignment, the staffing enterprise must ensure that you, as a minimum, receive working and employment conditions in accordance with the regulations of the host country.
+If you are hired through a staffing enterprise (temp agency) and deployed from Norway on a temporary work assignment, the staffing enterprise must ensure that you, as a minimum, receive working and employment conditions in accordance with the regulations of the host country.
 This is independent of whether the staffing enterprise is established in Norway or another country.

 Notify the Norwegian Labor Inspection Authority

-The Norwegian Labour Inspection Authority can order your employer to pay you the correct wage in future if you work in a sector with a generally applicable collective agreement.
+The Norwegian Labour Inspection Authority can order your employer to pay you the correct wage in future payments if you work in a sector with a generally applicable collective agreement.

 Do you have any questions?
 Contact the Norwegian Labor Inspection Authority’s helpline or visit the Service Centre for Foreign Workers (sua.no).